Customers depend on well-trained, well-informed service agents for a quality experience — and this only happens through effective management.

 Good leadership in a call center is everything.
 As we’ve discussed above, team leaders serve a vital purpose in customer-service environments, serving as a key link between the agents and management.

-Team leaders have numerous responsibilities and duties when overseeing their staff, and the job definitely presents its fair share of challenges.
-However, building tight bonds with the agents under you, being an ally and following the tips covered in this post will all help to make a team leader role easier.
+Team leaders have many responsibilities and duties when overseeing their staff, and the job definitely presents its fair share of challenges.
+However, building tight bonds with the agents under you, being an ally and following the tips covered in this post will all help to make a call center team leader role easier.

-Are you a team leader in a call center?
+Are you a call center team leader?
 If so, what are the biggest problems and rewards you’ve found in the job?
-What advice would you give to anyone taking a team leader position in the future?
+What advice would you give to anyone taking a call center team leader position?